Capital Projects > Capital Projects Parks and Public Places

 ELECTRIC VEHICLE CHARGING STATION

-- DESCRIPTION: Electric vehicle charging station for four cars.
+- DESCRIPTION: Electric vehicle charging station for two cars.

 NEW POLICE STATION AND MUNICIPAL COURT